Dangerous Road Accident Attorneys Kansas City, MO

 All too frequently, motorists are injured or killed due to the poor design and maintenance of a road.
+Most drivers do not realize how many dangerous roads in Kansas City including highway defects there are.
 A large number of roads, bridges, overpasses, exit ramps, and intersections are in disrepair or need updating to modern standards such as the Manual on Uniform Traffic Control Devices (MUTCD).
 The entities that design, construct and maintain our roads may be accountable for any dangerous and defective conditions that cause these serious accidents.
 Unfortunately, law enforcement officers and even lawyers often fail to consider the design or maintenance of a road when evaluating a motor vehicle accident.

 The State of Missouri, or Missouri Highways and Transportation Commission (MHTC), and local municipalities can be held liable for accidents or injuries that occur as a result of dangerous road conditions.
-Conditions of dangerous roads include:
+We address the following dangerous road cases:

 Because these entities are part of the government, they may enjoy special protection.
 Sovereign immunity, for example, may shield them from liability in tort.
 See, e.g., Cain v.
 Missouri Highways and Transp.
 Com'n, 239 S.W.3d 590 (Mo.
 2007).
 Also, some state laws and city charters require that written notice of claims be given to the mayor or some other officer within a specified period after an injury.
 See, e.g., Mo.
 Rev. Stat.
 82.210.
 Accordingly, the plaintiff must plead that his personal injury or wrongful death claim is based on a dangerous condition on public property, such as roads and highways, and invoke the statutory waiver of immunity under Mo.
 Rev. Stat.
 537.600.
 He must also be prepared to make a determination of whether the property is owned by a municipality and whether written notice needs to be delivered.
 See, Jones v.
 City of Kansas City, 15 S.W.3d 736 (Mo.
 2000)(holding that the notice requirements do not apply to dangerous conditions of items such as traffic signals).